The Rosco Gordon SUN collection

 business relationship between Sam Phillips and the Bihari brothers' RPM label had started to break down.

-RPM 344 Roscoe Gordon and his Orchestra
+RPM 344 Rosco Gordon and his Orchestra

 Booted / Cold, cold winter (January 1952)

-Probably recorded at Memphis Recording Service on 706 Union Ave in January 1952.
+Possibly recorded at Memphis Recording Service on 706 Union Ave in January 1952.
 When

 'Booted' went up on the R&B charts, RPM re-recorded and rush-released this competitive version.